Counting the number of elements in the mutation classes of \tilde{A}_n-quivers: Introduction

 Quiver mutation is a central element in the recent theory of cluster algebras introduced by Fomin and Zelevinsky in \cite{FominZelevinsky2002}.
 It is an elementary operation on quivers which generates an equivalence relation.
 The mutation class of a quiver $Q$ is the class of all quivers which are mutation equivalent to $Q$.

 The mutation class of quivers of type $A_n$ is the class containing all quivers mutation equivalent to a quiver whose underlying graph is the Dynkin diagram of type $A_n$, shown in Figure~\ref{fig:Dynkin}$(a)$.
-The quivers in the mutation class were characterized by Buan and Vatne in~\cite{BuanVatne2008}.
+This mutation class was described by Caldero, Chapoton and Schiffler~\cite{MR2187656} in terms of triangulations.
+An explicit characterisation of the quivers themselves can be found in Buan and Vatne in~\cite{BuanVatne2008}.
 The corresponding task for type $D_n$, shown in Figure~\ref{fig:Dynkin}$(b)$, was accomplished by Vatne in~\cite{Vatne2008}.
 Furthermore, an explicit formula for the number of quivers in the mutation class of type $A_n$ was given by Torkildsen in~\cite{Torkildsen2008} and of type $D_n$ by Buan and Torkildsen in \cite{BuanTorkildsen2009}.

 In this article, we consider quivers of type $\Atilde_{n-1}$.
-That is, all quivers mutation equivalent to a quiver whose underlying graph is the extended Dynkin diagram of type $\Atilde_{n-1}$, i.e., the $n$-cycle see Figure~\ref{fig:Dynkin}$(c)$.
+That is, all quivers mutation equivalent to a quiver whose underlying graph is the extended Dynkin diagram of type $\Atilde_{n-1}$, i.e., the $n$-cycle, see Figure~\ref{fig:Dynkin}$(c)$.
 If this cycle is oriented, then we get the mutation class of $D_n$, see Fomin et al.\ in \cite{FominShapiroThurston2008} and Type IV in \cite{Vatne2008}.
 If the cycle is non-oriented, we get the mutation classes of $\Atilde_{n-1}$, studied by the first named author in \cite{Bastian2009}.
 The purpose of this paper is to give an explicit formula for the number of quivers in the mutation classes of quivers of type $\Atilde_{n-1}$.

+A cluster-tilted algebra $C$ of type $\Atilde_{n-1}$ is finite dimensional over an algebraically closed field $K$.
+Therefore, there exists a quiver $Q$ which is in one of the mutation classes of $\Atilde_{n-1}$ (see for instance Buan, Marsh and Reiten~\cite{BuanMarshReiten2008} or Assem et al.~\cite{AssemBruestleCharbonneauJodoinPlamondon2009}) and an admissible ideal I of the path algebra $KQ$ of $Q$ such that $C \cong KQ/I$.
+Furthermore, two cluster-tilted algebras of the same type are isomorphic if and only if the corresponding quivers are isomorphic as directed graphs.